hanjinliu/impy/README.md

 1. for multi-dimensional images, you need to check which is time-axis and which is channel axis and so on.
 2. you need to consider the output data types and shapes for every batch image processing.
 3. you need to care about all the images' information such as the names and directories of original images.
+4. hard to edit images interactively.

-As a result, isn't it faster to analyze images using GUI like ImageJ?
+As a result, isn't it faster to analyze images using ImageJ?
 This module solves these major problems of Python based image analysis and makes it much more effective.

 ## Installation